zalenix/portaldocs/portal-sdk/templates/portalfx-designpatterns-TEMPLATE.md

 <!-- Links to portal telemetry showing the solution usage -->

 # For developers
+Developers can use the following information to get started implementing this pattern

 ## Tips and tricks
 <!-- Bulleted list of tips and tricks for developers -->